lotusify/MiSide-KappiMod/README.md

 - Download [the latest version of the mod](https://github.com/MrSago/MiSide-KappiMod/releases) **for the required loader:**

-  - KappiMod.MelonLoader.zip - for MelonLoader
+  - KappiMod.MelonLoader.zip - for the MelonLoader
-  - KappiMod.BepInEx.zip - for BepInEx
+  - KappiMod.BepInEx.zip - for the BepInEx

 - Extract files from the archive into the game folder